millardvp/Rocket.Chat_Support_Millard_Pascua/README.md

 Password: 071203

 Rocket.Chat APIs Test Part 2:
-Get a list of all user roles in the system via an API endpoint. o	*Please take note that I provided two request/response, because it stated that “get a list of all user roles”.
-I’m not sure if it meant to get the user roles list or a list of all user and their roles.*
+Get a list of all user roles in the system via an API endpoint:
+Please take note that I provided two request/response, because it stated that “get a list of all user roles”.
+I’m not sure if it meant to get the user roles list or a list of all user and their roles.

 I also provided json file on each operation.